If you own residential rental property in a corporation, through a partnership, by way of a trust or joint venture you need to read this!

 The UHT return must include certain information, including

-- the citizenship of the owner (if the owner is not a Canadian citizen or permanent resident),
+• The citizenship of the owner (if the owner is not a Canadian citizen or permanent resident)

-- the address and type of residential property,
+• The address and type of residential property

-- the applicability of any statutory exemptions from the payment of the UHT.
+• The applicability of any statutory exemptions from the payment of the UHT

 The UHT is calculated at the rate of 1% on the taxable value of the property, which is generally the greater of (a) its value as assessed by a government agency (property taxes); and (b) the property’s most recent sale price on or before December 31 of the calendar year.
 An owner also may elect to use the fair market value of the property at any time on or after January 1 of the calendar year and on or before April 30 of the following calendar year.
 The fair market value must be supported by an appraisal which is to be provided to the Canada Revenue Agency upon their request.